lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Superadmins can view the list of agent worker nodes, currently connected to Backend.AI, by visiting the Resources page.
-You can check agent node's IP, connecting time, actual resources currently in use, etc. The Webui does not provide the function to manipulate agent nodes.
+You can check agent node's IP, connecting time, actual resources currently in use, etc. The Web-UI does not provide the function to manipulate agent nodes.

 .. image:: agent_list.png